Urinary tract infection (UTI)

 What are the signs and symptoms of a UTI?

-Children with a UTI may experience the following symptoms:
+Children with a UTI may have the following symptoms:

-- wanting to wee frequently (but not doing much)
+- wanting to wee frequently (but not much wee coming out)

-- pain in the lower part of the stomach or side
+- pain in the lower part of the tummy

 - smelly wee